liu-kan/gfm-rag/docs/workflow/kg_index.md

-This guide explains how to create a knowledge graph index and processing QA data that can be used by GFM-RAG for training and testing.
+This guide explains how to create a knowledge graph index and process QA data that can be used by GFM-RAG for training and testing.

 ## Data Preparation
 Please follow the instructions in the [Data Preparation](data_preparation.md) to prepare your dataset in the following structure: